Xaizen-yota/JavaScript-Calculator/README.md

 This calculator application allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
 It features a user-friendly interface with a responsive design.

+## Demo

+You can play the game by opening the [JavaScript-Calculator](https://xaizen-yota.github.io/JavaScript-Calculator/) file in your web browser.

 ## Features

 - Arithmetic operations: Addition, subtraction, multiplication, and division.